nitrus96/Algorithms_pt1/README.md

 To visualise the nearest neighbor of a user-defined point on a plane:

-* Open *RangeSearchVisualizer.java*, click LIFT > Run with Arguments
+* Open *NearestNeighborVisualizer.java*, click LIFT > Run with Arguments
 * Input "resources/file_name_here.txt" as an argument to run an interactive StdDraw session